jackzhaojin/career-blogs/LinkedIn2025/2025-06-04-7-aem-offerings/2025-06-04-actual-blog.md

 These tables provide a snapshot of how the seven major AEM platform variations stack up.
 They range from traditional AEM 6.5 to full-on Edge Delivery Services, with multiple hybrid models in between.
 Each has tradeoffs across authoring experience, delivery model, backend extensibility, and real-world publishing speed.

-Section 2: Generally Aligned Adobe Perspectives, I think
+### Section 2: Generally Aligned Adobe Perspectives across service providers

-Universal Editor is no longer experimental.
+- Universal Editor is no longer experimental.
 When properly instrumented, it's capable of in-context editing for everything from page content to experience fragments.

-.model.json is still foundational for Sites and SPA use.
+- `.model.json` is still foundational for Sites and SPA use.
 Developers must define content models carefully to support authoring and preview.
-It's the OG omnichannel solution after .-1.json, which is a JCR dump, and I have heard folks use it as a source of render-able data to frontend.
+It’s the OG omnichannel solution after `.-1.json`, which is a JCR dump, and I’ve heard folks use it as a source of renderable data for the frontend.

-Document-based authoring in EDS is fast, scalable, and predictable.
+- Document-based authoring in EDS is fast, scalable, and predictable.
 It doesn’t support personalization or omnichannel out of the box, but it offers the lowest friction for publishing.

-EDS in general shifting from disabling server side rendered content to server side compile time generated capabilities cached at edge side is what makes edge go fast
+- EDS in general is shifting from disabling server-side rendered content to server-side compile-time generated capabilities cached at the edge — this is what makes Edge go fast.

-GraphQL and persisted queries represent the direction Adobe is pushing headless CMS.
+- GraphQL and persisted queries represent the direction Adobe is pushing headless CMS.
 They allow structure, cacheability, and security.

-Most developers underestimate the effort to fully enable UE.
+- Most developers underestimate the effort to fully enable UE.
 It’s not just a toggle.
-It's a dev workflow shift of having front end friends build dialogs and maybe even model definitions.
+It’s a dev workflow shift, with frontend partners building dialogs and maybe even model definitions.

+---

-Section 3: Opinion Column, My Spicier Takes, Not Aligned with Anyone
+### Section 3: Opinion Column — My Spicier Takes (Not Aligned with Anyone)

-Sites/Page with UE is a confusing middle-ground.
-You get in-context editing, but only if your .model.json and instrumentation are airtight.
-Or you can try and use .infinity.json as seen in https://ue-remote-app.adobe.net, which is also as confusing.
+- Sites/Page with UE is a confusing middle-ground.
+You get in-context editing, but only if your `.model.json` and instrumentation are airtight.
+Or you can try using `.infinity.json`, as seen in [https://ue-remote-app.adobe.net](https://ue-remote-app.adobe.net), which is also confusing.

-Headless CF + UE has strong omnichannel story but can be overkill if you're not integrating across multiple touchpoints.
-Or as referred by my previous blog, front end team is very strong or is tightly coupled with another vital system.
+- Headless CF + UE has a strong omnichannel story, but can be overkill if you're not integrating across multiple touchpoints.
+As mentioned in my previous blog https://www.linkedin.com/pulse/why-aem-headless-makes-sense-when-frontend-teams-lead-jack-jin-kmtlc this pattern fits best when the frontend team is very strong or tightly coupled with another vital system.

-Classic AEM still has one of the best WYSIWYG experiences.
+- Classic AEM still has one of the best WYSIWYG experiences.
 But you carry all the weight of on-prem or container-based management.
-May not be as cool as UE, but way more functional and best in the industry.
+May not be as cool as UE, but it’s way more functional.
+And arguably still the best in the industry.

-Docs-based EDS authoring will scale faster than any other model.
-It's one of the few models where the authoring experience is so streamlined that content teams can scale independently of deep AEM development effort.
+- Docs-based EDS authoring will scale faster than any other model.
+It’s one of the few models where the authoring experience is so streamlined that content teams can scale independently of deep AEM development effort.

-EDS will likely be coupled with other cloud solutions.
-One of the reasons why I personally focused on Cloud Engineering skills on Azure.
+- EDS will likely be coupled with other cloud solutions.
+One of the reasons why I personally focused on cloud engineering skills on Azure.
+- I do think business logic out of AEM is overall the right approach.

+---

-Part 3: How Things Could End Up
+## Part 3: How Things Could End Up

 No single pattern wins.
 They all exist for a reason.